Aculeasis/rhvoice-proxy/README.md

 - `TTS.voices`: List of supported voices.
 - `TTS.voice_profiles`: List of supported voice profiles.
 - `TTS.voices_info`: Dictionary of supported voices with voices information.
 - `TTS.api_version`: Supported RHVoice library version.
-If different from `lib_version`, may incorrect work.
 - `TTS.lib_version`: RHVoice library version.
+If not in `rhvoice_wrapper.rhvoice_proxy.SUPPORT`, may incorrect work.
 - `TTS.cmd`: Dictionary of external calls, as it is.

 ## Examples